jwangjie/SDC-LaneLines-P1/README.md

 The miniconda never installed properly using the provided link, so I downed the full version of [Anaconda](https://www.anaconda.com/download/).
 The Udacity course [Anaconda and Jupyter Notebooks](https://classroom.udacity.com/courses/ud1111) is useful for quick review, you got the basic feeling about went through the materials.

-After installing [Anaconda](https://www.anaconda.com/download/), I got totally confused to the following instructions.
+After installing [Anaconda](https://www.anaconda.com/download/), I got totally confused by the following instructions.
 I did some search and found a guy with similar difficulties: [The Anaconda installation guide is so confusing](https://discussions.udacity.com/t/the-anaconda-installation-guide-is-so-confusing/312695).
 Based on the answers and my own trial and error, I summarized the following steps:

 1. Install the [Git](https://git-scm.com/downloads), open "Git CMD", clone the environment by pasting "git clone https://github.com/udacity/CarND-Term1-Starter-Kit.git"
 2. Open "Anaconda Prompt", navigate to the "CarND-Term1-Starter-Kit"folder by using "cd CarND-Term1-Starter-Kit"